paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/fontdeck.md

 Page layout was more considered, making heavy use of an underlying grid, with use of delicate line work and a clear typographic hierarchy.
 The number of rounded corners used in the original design was reduced, while the playing card device was limited to account and project pages, where users managed their font ‘decks’.

-{% include 'screenshots' with screenshots.ancillary
+{% render 'screenshots' with screenshots.ancillary
   caption: 'About page and foundry directory.'
   alignment: 'bleed'
   image_preset: 'supporting'